 - The official (if somewhat prone to hyperbole) Nature Conservancy Nellie Hill page

-- A nice online trail map from the Dutchess County Dept of Planning and Development
+- A nice online trail map from the Town of Dover (scroll down in the PDF for Nellie Hill)

 More Nellie Hill Preserve pictures from the hike’s Picasa album: